askvortsov1/banking-simulation-poc/README.md

 - [ ] Record Ids should not be sequential

-- [ ] Getting record information should return a whitelisted sbset of attribute and property values
+- [x] ~~Getting record information should return a whitelisted subset of attribute and property values~~

 - [ ] Lookup options by name should be implemented